Pamela Chan, Editorial/BCFamily.ca

 It should be pointed out that there is an ECE trained facilitator on site; however, the individual parent is expected to stay with his or her child, interact, support and monitor their progress.
 Additionally, while the programme is for children ages 0 – 5, it is probably more appropriate for a child who can walk.
 Although there are books, simple toys and a carpeted area that are perfect for the younger baby.
 The programme space provides the parent of a young child with the opportunity to meet other parents.
 This is an important opportunity at a time when parents can feel quite isolated in our communities.
 That said, it is fair to say that there is something for the parent and child of any age between 0 – 5.

 If you are a parent of a child who needs opportunities to socialize with other children in a stimulating environment, one of these programmes would be a good option.
 They appear in local public schools and also take place in rural areas.
 For a full list of locations, check out the list of Strong Start programmes online.
 If you’re not sure if the programme is right for you and your child, do check take a look rather than delaying a visit.
 It would be a shame to miss out on this opportunity if it could work for your child.

-Although my children a a few months shy of their second birthday, they are old enough to attend this programme on a regular basis.
-My Montessori background influences my belief that children from age 2 1/2 to age 4 (for example) should be in a programme half day, five days a week.
-Once they no longer need a nap, they are able to stay in a full day programme.
-As you can imagine, many programmes do not offer this opportunity.
+Although my children are a few months shy of their second birthday, they are old enough to attend this programme on a regular basis.
 Many children as old as five years of age are attending programmes three mornings a week.
 In many households where one parent is not working, a fee-based pre-school is not an option.
 That said, I hope to be able to bring my children to this programme as much as possible.

 The BC Ministry of Education’s policy information about Strong Start BC